 Stephen J. Kaufman is the founder of Kaufman Legal Group, a leading political law firm with offices in Los Angeles and Sacramento.
-Mr. Kaufman started the firm in 1996, after serving as a partner in the Los Angeles office of Long & Levit.
-His firm represents elected officials, candidates, PACs, unions, trade associations, corporations, non-profits, ballot measure committees, political parties, major donors, government agencies, lobbying firms and political consultants on a wide variety of campaign finance, election and governmental ethics matters, including:
+A recognized authority in the field of campaign finance and election law, he started the firm in 1996.
+His firm represents elected officials, candidates, PACs, labor unions, corporations, non-profit organizations, ballot measure campaigns, political parties, major donors, lobbying firms and government agencies on a wide variety of campaign finance, election and governmental ethics matters, including:

 compliance with federal, state and local campaign finance and disclosure laws;

 drafting and qualification of ballot measures;

 formation and governance of PACs and non-profit organizations;